khale/ipi-heatmaps/index.md

 between cores on several machines.
 Select a machine to see its latency matrix.
 Note that entries along the diagonal (self IPIs) are not included.

+The heat map is colored according to median latencies.
+"Hotter" values represent higher latencies.
+"Cooler" values represent lower latencies.
+Note that there are a lot of outliers on the QEMU numbers, so I wouldn't give them too much creedence.

 {% include heatmap.html %}

 ## Adding more machine profiles